duanemalcolm/morphic/doc/interpolator.rst

 - `Triangular (2D)`_ interpolator:
     bilinear ('T11'), biquadratic ('T22'), bicubic ('T33), biquartic ('T44')

-:func:`fieldscape.interpolator.weights` is the main function used for calculating weights for the values or derivatives for an interpolant.
+:func:`morphic.interpolator.weights` is the main function used for calculating weights for the values or derivatives for an interpolant.
 Multiple interpolants can be combined to create higher order interpolants.

 **Examples**

-The basic usage of :func:`fieldscape.interpolator.weights` requires a list of interpolants (``basis``) and a list of point (``X``) for which the weights are calculated.
+The basic usage of :func:`morphic.interpolator.weights` requires a list of interpolants (``basis``) and a list of point (``X``) for which the weights are calculated.